 Response: No, dicamba cannot be applied after R1 growth of soybeans, even if it reaches R1 growth stage before June 20, because it is a label requirement.

-Response: The training will last approximately 2 hours depending upon the number of questions and audience participation.
+Response: The training will last approximately 2 hours.

 Response: The training will cover the product label requirements, recordkeeping requirements, weed management practices, buffer requirements and protection of susceptible crops, chemistry, mixing and handling, window of application, equipment preparation and special considerations.